sevenval/flat-docs/reference/functions/sort.md

 OXN-array sort(OXN-array node-set, string key = '', boolean descending = false())
 ```

-Sorts the given JSON array in [OXN](/reference/templating/oxn.md).
+Given a JSON array in [Object XML Notation](/reference/templating/oxn.md), `sort()` returns a new, sorted array.
 The optional `key` expression specifies the sorting key.
 An empty string is ignored.
-To sort descending, the optional third parameter must be `true()`.
+The default behaviour is to sort in ascending order.
+To sort in descending order, the optional third parameter must be `true()`.

 ## Examples